Sea cave: Factors influencing size

-Most sea caves are small in relation to other types.
-A compilation of sea-cave surveys as of July 2014 shows 2 over 1000 meters, 6 over 400 meters, nine over 300 meters, 25 over 200 meters, and 108 over 100 meters in length.
-In Norway, several apparently relict sea caves exceed 300 meters in length.
+Most sea caves are small in relation to solutionaly formed caves, but a compilation of sea-cave surveys as of February 2026 shows 3 over 1000 meters, 10 over 400 meters, 18 over 300 meters, and 45 over 200 meters in length.
+In Norway, several relict sea caves exceed 300 meters in length and are unusually voluminous.
 There is no doubt that many other large sea caves exist but have not been investigated due to their remote locations and/or hostile sea conditions.

 Several factors contribute to the development of relatively large sea caves.
 The nature of the zone of weakness itself is surely a factor, although difficult to quantify.
 A more readily observed factor is the situation of the cave's entrance relative to prevailing sea conditions.
 At Santa Cruz Island, the largest caves face into the prevailing northwest swell conditions—a factor which also makes them more difficult to survey.
 Caves in well-protected bays sheltered from prevailing seas and winds tend to be smaller, as are caves in areas where the seas tend to be calmer.